basara767676/PC8001FabGL/README.md

 ### Upload the PC8001FabGL

-Complete the sketch of PC8001FabGL and upload it into your ESP32.
+Compile the sketch of PC8001FabGL and upload it into your ESP32.

 ## Operation